 Vermont state Rep. Robert Hooper, D-Burlington, listens during a meeting of the House Committee on Government Operations and Military Affairs at the Vermont Statehouse on Thursday, May 8, 2025, in Montpelier.

-Hooper’s resignation follows an investigation by the House Sexual Harassment Prevention Panel, which is made of five sitting members of the House.
+Hooper’s planned resignation follows an investigation by the House Sexual Harassment Prevention Panel, which is made up of five sitting members of the House.
 Its deliberations generally take place outside of public view, but the panel can release the identity of individuals who have been found to have violated sexual harassment rules and the corrective action that has been taken.

 “I commend the impacted member who filed the complaint,” Krowinski, also a Burlington Democrat, wrote in her email to House.
 “It was an extraordinarily courageous action to come forward and I’m asking that you give them privacy at this time.”

-Vermont Public obtained the written agreement, known as a consent order, that Hooper and the chair of the panel signed on Thursday.
-It states the panel's most recent investigation started in 2025.
-Hooper had sent an edited photograph of the complainant to committee members without the complainant's consent and “made inappropriate remarks” in the committee room.
+According to the order, the panel's most recent investigation started in 2025, after Hooper sent an edited photograph of a complainant to committee members without the complainant's consent and “made inappropriate remarks” in the committee room.

 “What is a really good policy for people who are being sexually harassed seems to have been weaponized to some degree,” he said.
 “The House doesn’t really seem to have a convenient slot for what you would consider uncomfortable work environments.”